koos-burgoyne/terraform_aws_web-app/README.md

 The purpose of this repository is to demonstrate how to create a web app that does not store data on its local server instance but rather in a separate database.
 This is the typical format for cloud operation: computing is separate to storage so that it can be scaled automatically; storage is separate so that scaling does not impact the persistance of data.

 In this case, the computing part is performed with AWS Elastic Compute Cloud EC2 instances.
 An instance is created and a user script run to install docker, pull a docker image from an S3 bucket, and start a container from that image.
 The persistence of these instances is controlled by an autoscaler, and access to them is controlled by a load balancer.
-All of this is provisioned by Terraform, an Infrastructure as Code (IaC) tool that
+All of this is provisioned by Terraform, an Infrastructure as Code (IaC) tool that allows you to control cloud infrastructure using code ([Terraform](https://terraform.io)).

 This repo contains the basic scripts to use Terraform to deploy a Django web app that uses AWS RDS for its remote data store.
-You will first need to package the app as a Docker image From there it can be deployed to an EC2 instance where it will be connected to an RDS server.
+You will first need to package the app as a Docker image.
+From there it can be deployed to an EC2 instance where it will be connected to an RDS server.

 The repo has the following structure: